ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 ## Chapter 3: This time with feeling
 - They sold the company for 1.6 billion (wow!)
-- Take time to ask “what am I not doing”, ask the team “what are we not doing”
+- Take time to ask “what am I not doing”, ask the team “what are we not doing” (_started doing this immediately with my team to great results_)
 - Have talks with yourself: debate yourself
 - The ultimate question: should you sell?
 Have to ask the team.
 Do they want to sell or move on to the next challenge to make the company better?
 - Chose a share price he wanted and pushed for it